OUIsolutions/BearHttpsClient/docs/instalations/build_from_scratch.md

 - **BearHttpsClientOne.c**: A single-file version that combines both header and implementation.
 Use this if you prefer a single-file approach.
 - **BearHttpsClient.zip**: A compressed archive containing all the release files for easy distribution.

-## Next steps

-After successfully building the library, you can:
-1. Use the generated files in your own C projects
-2. Refer to the examples in the `examples/` folder to learn how to use the library
-3. Read the documentation in the `docs/` folder for detailed usage instructions

-## Troubleshooting

-If you encounter issues during the build process:

-- **Darwin not found**: Make sure Darwin is properly installed and in your system PATH
-- **Permission denied**: Ensure you have the necessary permissions to write files in the current directory
-- **Build fails**: Check that all dependencies are properly installed and your system meets the requirements
-- **Network issues**: Ensure you have an active internet connection for downloading dependencies

-For additional help, visit the [project's GitHub repository](https://github.com/OUIsolutions/BearHttpsClient) and check the issues section or create a new issue if needed.